Updated: Sep 29, 2021

-Last week, we shared a few Atlanta Entertainment Industry Networking events, as well as a few tips for networking.
+Last week, we shared a few Atlanta Entertainment Industry Networking events, as well as a few networking tips.
 In this blog post, I will discuss the importance of networking and making connections in the industry.

-The other day, someone reached out to me via the Atlanta Film and TV Facebook page, based off of a picture that was shared in our stories.
-Let’s just say, what was stated was inappropriate and NOT the proper way to make a connection, let alone network.
-My first reaction was to respond and ask them “who are you? “what do you do in the industry?”and “how can you add value to the Atlanta Film and TV brand, besides being starstruck?” (which we do not need!) over celebrities let alone, the local ones.
-In all honesty, when reaching out to connect in the entertainment industry, or ANY industry for that matter, you should always state who you are and what it is that you do.
-That way it doesn’t come off as you being awkward.
+The other day someone reached out to me based on a picture shared in our stories.
+The statement was inappropriate and not the proper way to make a connection.
+Let alone network.
+My first reaction was to ask, who are you?
+What do you do in the industry, and how can you add value to the Atlanta Film and TV brand besides being starstruck?
+Honestly, when connecting in the entertainment industry or any industry, you should state who you are and what you do.
+That way, it doesn’t come off as you being awkward.

 What is Networking?

 According to Merriam Webster, Networking is “the exchange of information or services among individuals groups or institutions specifically: the cultivation of productive relationships for employment or business.